 Listen to Podcasts

 Apartment life involves a lot of chores: cooking, cleaning, folding laundry, etc. Many American housewives watch TV while doing chores, but I do not have a TV.
 The next closest thing is the radio, but I find it boring to listen to the same news over and over.
-In Dec 2016, as I scroll through my iPad Mini, I discovered the best activity to accompany chores: podcasts!
+In Dec 2016, as I scroll through my iPad Mini (paid link), I discovered the best activity to accompany chores: podcasts!

 A podcast is a series of periodically published digital audio files that a user can download and listen to. iPad Mini comes with a Podcasts app that allows me to search for, subscribe to, download, and listen to podcasts.